📅 Published on April 24, 2024 | 🕒 Last updated on November 14, 2025

 It starts at a bone in your pelvis called the ischial tuberosity and goes down to the inner part of your shinbone.
 The deep femoral artery supplies it with blood, and it is controlled by the sciatic nerve, which helps you move.[7]

-This muscle teams up with others in your thigh to keep your knee steady when you run or jump.
-Strengthening these muscles is super important to avoid injuries and get better at sports.
+This muscle works with other muscles in your thigh to keep your knee steady when you run or jump.
+Strengthening these muscles is important to avoid injuries and improve at sports.[7]

 Knee Muscle Anatomy – Extension Muscles